Updated: Nov 9, 2020

 Most of us aren't quite sure what's going on and we're scared we're going to reinjure ourselves and we're not sure what we can or can't do, so we just avoid any movement that hurts.

-1. Maybe a healthcare practitioner has told you that you have a pinched nerve, a bulging disc, or a stress fracture... these are scary-sounding diagnoses that often cause people to believe that their bodies are fragile and on the verge of injury at any time.
+1. Believing that your body is fragile.
+Maybe a healthcare practitioner has told you that you have a pinched nerve, a bulging disc, or a stress fracture... these are scary-sounding diagnoses that often cause people to believe that their bodies are fragile and on the verge of injury at any time.
 These are injuries that we are highly trained in dealing with, and we can also help you understand what they actually mean and what they don't mean in terms of your movement.

 After an injury or sprain, there are very specific movements that need to happen in order to lead to a healthy recovery.
 We need to keep gently working on the motion in order to gradually recover original mobility.
 If we don't intentionally work on it, we may never regain that motion.